Kaya-Sem/blog/posts/digital_minimalism.md

 #### Opinions

 These are some compiled conversations and interviews I had with people about the subject.
-This may serve as counter-arguments, reinforcements, or interesting points of view.
+These may serve as counter-arguments, reinforcements, or interesting points of view.

+**Rossen Chichkov** echos that technology, and especially phones, should serve as *tools*